batchly/batchlysupport/docs/about/whybatchly.md

 #### Why Batchly?

-Batch.ly is a solution that fully automates AWS cost management (using spot instances and instance rightsizing using autoscaling) in a way that makes the ROI impossible to ignore.
+Batchly is a solution that fully automates AWS cost management (using spot instances and instance rightsizing using autoscaling) in a way that makes the ROI impossible to ignore.

-AWS has 11 regions with 2 to 3 AZ’s in each region and 50 instance types and many instance categories (like Spot, Reserved, On-demand).
-Identifying the right infrastructure for your application/s from these options is a non trivial activity.
-It is complex, costly and most times suboptimal.
+AWS has 11 regions with 2 to 3 AZs in each region, 50 instance types, and many instance categories (like Spot, Reserved, and On-demand).
+Identifying the right infrastructure for your application(s) from these options is not a trivial activity.
+It is complex, costly, and most times suboptimal.

+Batchly takes out all the complexities associated with Cloud management by automating all the activities, resulting in up to 90% reduction in AWS costs.

 ![Complex Way](../img/cmp-complexway.jpg)